lukso-network/docs/docs/learn/introduction.md

 By integrating different LSPs in unique ways, LUKSO solves fundamental blockchain problems:

-- [🔓 Upgradeable security](../standards/universal-profile/lsp6-key-manager): UPs can be owned by an EOA or a custom contract such as a multisig.
+- [🔓 Upgradeable security](../standards/universal-profile/lsp6-key-manager): Universal Profiles can be owned by an EOA or a custom contract such as a multisig.
 Therefore, users can have multiple devices and applications controlling their account, each of them with different permissions.
-Users can even have social recovery, such that you grant certain permissions to their account to their friends and family.
+Users can even have social recovery, such that they grant certain permissions of their account to their friends and family.
 - [👩‍🎤 On-chain profile](../standards/universal-profile/lsp3-profile-metadata.md): users can build their profiles onchain, adding images, tags, descriptions and links to their accounts to shape their online persona.
-- [📢 On-chain notifications](../standards/tokens/LSP7-Digital-Asset.md): users can be informed on token transfers and see which assets they own within their profile.
-They can even block transfers of certain assets by creating a list of allowed assets they want to accept.
+- [📢 On-chain notifications](../standards/tokens/LSP7-Digital-Asset.md): users get notified upon token transfers and they can visualize the assets that they own within their profile.
+They can even block transfers of certain assets by creating allow lists or block lists.
 - [📝 Updatable and flexible metadata](../standards/generic-standards/lsp2-json-schema.md): metadata can be updated, enabling dynamic NFTs that can change certain properties over time, while other properties remain immutable.
 - [💫 Extend your account over time](../standards/generic-standards/lsp17-contract-extension.md): users can extend their account over time seamlessly, with no need to redeploy the associated smart contract.
-- [⛽️ Gasless experience](./concepts.md#transaction-relay-service): UPs support Transaction Relay Services that cover the gas for users's transactions.
-Users won't have the burden of getting coins in order to use your application.
+- [⛽️ Gasless experience](./concepts.md#transaction-relay-service): Universal Profiles support Transaction Relay Services that cover the gas for users's transactions.
+Users won't have the burden of getting the native token of the chain to start interacting with your application.

 :::tip Seamless Onboarding